 Indiana Realty Firm Accused of Predatory Housing Scheme

-(CN) – An Indiana fair-housing organization claims in federal court that Indianapolis-based Rainbow Realty runs a predatory run-to-own scheme that targets minority neighborhoods and leaves many buyers empty-handed.
+(CN) – An Indiana fair-housing organization claims in federal court that Indianapolis-based Rainbow Realty runs a predatory rent-to-own scheme that targets minority neighborhoods and leaves many buyers empty-handed.

 Rainbow Realty Group, its owner James R. Hotka, and Empire Holding Corp. allegedly purchased nearly 1,000 empty, dilapidated houses in Marion County, Ind., for as little as $10,000 a piece.